 Malta Freeport Terminals also has in place a Waste Management Plan which aims to control and regulate waste generation and handling at the port facilities.
 The Company is committed to reduce as much as possible the amount of waste generated on its premises and aims to reuse, recycle or recover the waste generated prior to disposal into landfills.
 The plan forms part of Malta Freeport Terminals’ Environmental Policy and follows the National Plan on waste management which is regulated by the Environment and Resource Authority (ERA).

-Any queries relating to health, safety, and the environment should be addressed to the HSE Department via email on email@example.com or via telephone on (356) 2225 1151.
+Any queries relating to quality, health, safety, and the environment should be addressed to the QHSE Department via email on firstname.lastname@example.org or via telephone on (356) 2225 2283 / 2225 2202.
 All accidents, near misses, unsafe conditions, unsafe acts, and environment incidents must be promptly reported to the Security Office on (356) 2225 1604.
 Excessive noise generation is to be reported on (356) 9942 9388.